Malmö – Mother and Arne

 How the Danes smoked!
 Denmark was probably the only country, in Europe at least, where you would see women smoking cigars or cigarillos.
 Heavyset middle-aged women would inhale the smoke lustily, and with a course laugh they would throw their arms around a Latin American sailor’s neck.
 The war was over.
 Life could begin anew.

-From Nyhavn to Kongens Nytorv the change of scenery was at the time so striking that you would think you were in a different world.
+From Nyhavn to Kongens Nytorv the change of scenery was at the time so striking that you would think you had landed in a different world.
 The equestrian statue of Christian V is in the very center of this beautiful plaza to remind us that he was the king who made it become what it is now, after its having been a dumping ground for cargo from ships that embarked at near-by Nyhavn.
-The plaza is also the site of Det Kongelige Teater, a beautiful building , its entrance flanked by the statues of two of the most famous Danish playwrigh Ludvig Holberg (1684-1754) and Adam Oehlenschläger (1799-1850).
+The plaza is also the site of Det Kongelige Teater, as has already been mentioned, a beautiful building , its entrance flanked by the statues of two of the most famous Danish playwrigh Ludvig Holberg (1684-1754) and Adam Oehlenschläger (1799-1850).